noaa-iea/fl-wq/README.md

   - Salinity: blue-green-yellow
   - Chlorophyll: white to green
 1. Reduce silly decimal precision in contours of plots
-1. Turn on Github Actions to regularly (eg daily), render website, which will involve a few more tasks:
-  - `use` docker image of Rmarkdown
-  - store Ben's Oauth Google Drive token to access files
-  - email Brendan & Ben (and potentially others: Chris Kelble) if it fails, or changes status
-1. Drop the dots in the profile plot.
-Unnecessary clutter.
-1. Jitter the locations by 1/4-degree with thick line.
-Apply to all markers at once so shifted, but shape remains.
-To maintain confidentiality of fishing locations.
-1. Figure out any other oddities with input data, eg multiple boat transects on single day for https://marinebon.org/watermon-app/date_2019-12-17.html.

-## done

 1. 3 panes: 1) map, 2) 2 vars.
 3) 2 more vars per `9-1-19_Venice.jpg`
 1. Add contour plots:
   - Salinity